OutsourcedGuru/ecobee-app/README.md

 4. From any computer, log into the Ecobee.com website with your email/password from an earlier registration you've hopefully done
 5. Visit the App tab from their portal and enter in the PIN request
 6. Authorize the application to run
-7. Back on the web session from step 2 above, select the Connect link at the bottom of this screen
+7. Back on the web session from step 2 above, select the **Complete Link** link at the bottom of this screen
 8. You should see a list of Ecobee thermostats
 9. Select one to see its current values and optionally, to control its temperature